tanfwong/rfsoc_notes/_sources/ch1/overview.md

   4. **FPGA**
   5. **ASIC**

-* Very roughly speaking, the hardware technologies listed above present a decreasing order in *programmability/reconfigurability* and an increasing order in *speed*.
+* Very roughly speaking, the hardware technologies as listed above present a decreasing order in *programmability/reconfigurability* and an increasing order in *speed*.